TommySarkissian/Infects.io/README.md

 ### Updating Service Worker

-Whenever an update is made, ensure to modify the `sw.js` file located in `webserver/views` to include the new version number.
+Whenever an update is made, modify the `sw.js` file in `webserver/views` to include the new version number.

 ## How to Play

 1. **Join a Game**: Enter a username and join a game.
-2. **Avoid the Infected**: If you're a survivor, run away from the infected player.
+2. **Avoid the Infected**: Run away from the infected player if you're a survivor.
 3. **Infect Others**: If you're the infected, chase and infect the survivors.
 4. **Use Power-ups**: Collect power-ups to gain advantages and enhance your gameplay.
 5. **Survive**: The game continues until all players are infected or the time runs out.

 ## Contributing

-We welcome contributions to improve infects.io!
+We welcome contributions to improve `Infects.io`!
 Please fork the repository and submit pull requests.